Skip to content

 Building on existing excellence in research, education and scholarship across the four partner institutions, and across the Schools at Cardiff, the WISE CDT will recruit and train at least 90 highly qualified postgraduate students in various areas of Hydroinformatics, catering for a diverse set of career aspirations and industry identified knowledge gaps.

-The students will participate in an annual summer school, a water hackathon, and will spend 3 to 6 months, either with one of the many leading companies associated with the project (such as CH2M HILL, Arup, and IBM), or on sabbatical at one of the many leading international universities linked to the project, such as MIT (US), EPFL (Switzerland), and the National University of Singapore.
+The students will participate in an annual summer school, a water hackathon, and will spend 3 months, either with one of the many leading companies associated with the project (such as CH2M HILL, Arup, and IBM), or on sabbatical at one of the many leading international universities linked to the project, such as MIT (US), EPFL (Switzerland), and the National University of Singapore.